Summer Camp 2014

 clubHOUSE is a daily, afternoon program.
 Make miniature arts and crafts, play games and practice yoga and gymnastics!
 Activities change daily with the week’s theme.

 Weekdays from 1pm-4pm.
 For ages 5-12. clubHOUSE is limited to 30 children per day.
 Drop-ins welcome, but space cannot be guaranteed.
 To secure a spot, we recommend pre-registration.
-Tuition: $20/$18 members per child, per afternoon (includes all materials and supplies) A supervised lunch hour from 12pm-1pm is available for week-long campers who are also attending clubHOUSE.
+Tuition: $20/$15 members per child, per afternoon (includes all materials and supplies) A supervised lunch hour from 12pm-1pm is available for week-long campers who are also attending clubHOUSE or for kids who pre-register for clubHOUSE and indicate they will be here for the lunch hour.
 Campers need to bring their own lunch.

 To register for either the week-long summer camps or clubHOUSE, just complete the appropriate registration packet and return via mail, fax, email or in person.